freesewing/markdown/dev/editors/style/typography/headings/en.md

 and below them.

-In addition, headings of level 2 and 3 will also get an anchorlink inserted, allowing users to link to that specific heading in any given page.
+In addition, headings of level 2 and 3 will also get an anchor link inserted, allowing users to link to that specific heading in any given page.

 However, due to subtle differences between _SSR_ and client-side